The New Electronic Communications Code

 The new Code as a whole will not apply to all existing agreements retrospectively.
 The reforms will not have retrospective effect, existing Code will continue to apply to existing agreements until the existing Code eventually become obsolete.

+So what?
 The new provisions strongly advantage the operators and intentionally so.
 They will have a significant impact upon the relationship between landowners/occupiers and operators.

 The new Code will be accompanied by a Code of Practice, prescribed forms and standard terms to be used in agreements under the new Code.
 There will be the inevitable period of uncertainty as the new version of the Code comes into force and settles down into practice.
 Until the existing Code gradually becomes obsolete different regimes will apply to existing and new Code agreements.